Virus and Viroid

 PathoSEEK Virus Detection Assays are multiplex tests based on gene amplification and detection by reverse-transcriptase quantitative PCR (RT-qPCR or QRT-PCR).
 The virus species will be read on the following fluorophores:

-• Cannabis DNA - HEX
+Cannabis DNA

 Fusarium